mauritz2/100-days-of-code/log.md

 * Refresher on OSI: Physical (bits), Data Link (frame), Network (packets), Transport (segment), Session (data), Presentation (data), Application (data)
 * Four layers: Database layer, Persistence layer, Business layer, Presentation layer
 * If your ```app.route("/url")``` is missing a trailing slash, Werkzeug will interpret that as that it should not match the URL if a user enters a trailing slash.
 You can also use ```strict_slahes=False```.
 Flask doesn't recommend disabling this though.
 * Triple slash in a URI references localhost.
 E.g. ```"sqlite:///database.db"``` references localhost/database.db.
-Apparently Tim Berners-Lee regrets this triple slash: https://superuser.com/questions/352133/why-do-file-urls-start-with-3-slashes
+Apparently Tim Berners-Lee regrets this triple slash: https://superuser.com/questions/352133/why-do-file-urls-start-with-3-slashes.

-### Day 33: November 27, 2022
+### Day 35: November 27, 2022

 **Today's Progress**: Continued on building out the Flask backend for the running app

 **Learnings:**
 * Geting Flask application context errors when trying to populate the database with a script.
 * To keep track of application-level data, Flask accesses current_app and g.
 This is to avoid having to pass the application around to each function.
-* ```current_app``` points to the application handling the current activity
+* ```current_app``` points to the application handling the current activity.
 * Flask automatically pushes an application context when handling a request so that the view functions, error handlers, and other functions have access to ```current_app```.
 Flask also pushes an app context when running Flask CLI commands.
 * Typically the app context has the same lifetime as a request.
 * If you try to reference ```current_app``` outside of an application context, you get the error message that I'm getting.
 If you have direct access to the app, which I have, it's possible to manually push the app context.
-This command seems to fix the issue: ```app.app_context().push()```
+This command seems to fix the issue: ```app.app_context().push()```.
 * The g object is used to store data in the application context.
-The g namespace object has the smae lifetime as an application context.
+The g namespace object has the same lifetime as an application context.
 Data in g is lost after the context ends.
 So it can't be used to store data between requests.
 Sessions and databases are used to store data between requests.
 Example of what to store in g: database connection.
 * Flask-Marshmallow is used to JSON serialize the result of Flask-SQLAlchemy queries.
 Pretty convenient.
 * Define a Marshmallow Schema by
 ```